NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/logic flow tampering/Hidden GEMS. Automated discovery of Access Control Vulnerabilities in Graphical User Interfaces.md

 ---
 ## Abstract

-[[GUI (graphical user interface)]] are often rich in [[standard widgets]] and [[ad hoc widgets]].
-This visual elements are characterized by a set of properties (status, visibility, writability, etc).
+[[GUI (graphical user interface)]] are rich in [[standard widgets]] and [[ad hoc widgets]].
+These visual elements are characterized by a set of properties (status, visibility, writability, etc).
 These properties, if bad implemented, can be misused by attackers to get access to resources or information that should not be available, in a [[RBAC (role-based access control)]] system.

 [[GEMs (GUI Element Misuse)]]: a novel class of [[access control]] vulnerabilities on GUIs.
 - different types of GEMs can be distinguished based on the fact that information access, information editing or callback execution is permitted